charith-sunku/Romi_Line_Follower/README.md

 | `romi_heading`      | Signed Float | Heading of Romi relative to initial heading on startup, expressed as angled from -180 to 180|
 | `dr_mode`           | Unsigned Char| Flag that indicates beginning of dead reckonging IMU control section of the track.|

-### Finite State Machine Diagrams
-Each task consists of several states that further subdivide the tasks into smaller operations.
-As each task is run, its current state is executed and updated based on the state of inter-task variables.
-This allows each task to execute operations efficiently and cede to other tasks as needed, allowing for cooperative multitasking.

-FINITE STATE MACHINES GO HEREEE

 ### User Interaction Task
 This task handles the operation of the USER button to handle calibration and system startup.